18 Weeks Pregnant with Twins or Multiples

 Twin or Multiple Pregnancy at 18 Weeks – Ultrasound

 When expecting twins or multiples, having an ultrasound scan during the 18th week of pregnancy can provide you with some more information about their growth.
 Primarily, if your doctor has detected your twins to be present in separate amniotic sacs, the current scan will show you something extraordinary.
 The constant movement of the babies can clearly depict the stretching of the twins in separate directions.
 Furthermore, most babies tend to yawn or even suck on their thumbs around this week.
-If you happen to get the scan when the babies are engrossed in these activities, you might get to see that as well.
+If you happen to get the 18 weeks twins ultrasound scan when the babies are engrossed in these activities, you might get to see that as well.

 Diet at 18 Weeks of Twin and Multiple Pregnancy

-Eating healthy foods the right quantities regularly will keep you and your baby healthy throughout.
+Eating healthy foods in the right quantities regularly will keep you and your baby healthy throughout.
 You need to up your iron intake around this week.
 Eat lots of iron-rich foods and also drink lots of water now and throughout your pregnancy.

 Twin or Multiple Pregnancy at 18 Week – Care Tips

-You don’t need to do anything out of ordinary to take care of yourself the right way.
+You don’t need to do anything out of the ordinary to take care of yourself the right way.
 But here are a few do’s and don’ts that you need to keep in mind.